AccieTheKing/MadLevel5Example/README.md

-# Level 4 Questions
+# Level 5 Questions

+## What are the parts that Android Architecture Components consist of?

+- The Android Architecture Components consist of ViewModel and LiveData

+## Which design principle is followed by the Android Architecture Components?

+- The MVVM(Model, ViewModel and View) design principle

-## A singleton pattern is used in the class that defines the database.
-What is the purpose of this pattern?
+## What is the purpose of LiveData?
-- Singleton pattern is a design pattern which restricts a class to instantiate its multiple objects.
-It is nothing but a way of defining a class.
-Class is defined in such a way that only one instance of the class is created in the complete execution of a program or project.
-It is used where only a single instance of a class is required to control the action throughout the execution.
-A singleton class shouldn’t have multiple instances in any case and at any cost.
-Singleton classes are used for logging, driver objects, caching and thread pool, database connections.

-## Why should you load the data in a background thread?
-- You should load the data in a background thread because the UI has a good change to be frozen if not.
-With a background thread this gives the application a better performance.
+- The purpose of LiveData is to observe for changes in data and decouple consumer from producer.

-## What are the three major components of ROOM and what are their responsibilities?
+## What is the purpose of a ViewModel?
-- The room database
-- Entities
-- Data access objects

-## How can you extract the current database so that you can see the table, columns, and data?
+- The purpose of a ViewModel is for preparing the data for the UI/View.
+It holds data that is immediately available to the next activity or fragment instance even when configurations change.